amritbola/CS-361-Test/README.md

 # CS-361-Test
 Creating repository for CS 361 for testing purposes
+# Updating README file to make a test commit